TheRealClodius/Memory-Signal/README.md

 # MemoryOS

-**MemoryOS** is a Python library designed to provide conversational AI agents with a multi-layered memory system, enabling more coherent, personalized, and context-aware interactions.
-Inspired by the human memory model, it incorporates short-term, mid-term, and long-term persona Memory components to manage and retrieve information effectively.
+**MemoryOS** is a Python library designed to provide conversational AI agents with a with a memory operation system, enabling more coherent, personalized, and context-aware interactions.
+To achieve comprehensive and efficient memory management for AI agents.
+Inspired by the memory management principles in operating systems, MemoryOS designs a hierarchical storage architecture and consists of four key modules: memory Storage, Updating, Retrieval, and Generation.

 ## Latest News